-During the one week course, you’ll learn a wide range of hand skills including blades and sharpening, hand planing, sawing, chiseling, veneers, laminating, gluing up, hand shaping, and finishing.
+During the one week course, you’ll make a tray to take home and along the way learn a wide range of hand skills including blades and sharpening, hand planing, sawing, chiseling, veneers, laminating, gluing up, hand shaping, and finishing.

 If you’re ready to get started on your new life as a woodworker or furniture maker, have a look at our long courses.
 We provide furniture making courses from three months to two years, with three intakes throughout the year in January, May, and September, so you can choose the course that’s best suited to you.
-Our most popular course is our one year furniture making course, which is a full 50 weeks, with two weeks off over the Christmas period, so you can really make the most of your full year with us.
+Our most popular course is our one year furniture making course, which is a full 50 weeks, so you can really make the most of your full year with us.

 The studio closes for one week in August and also a week over the Christmas period.